Skip to content

 grating garlic

-Add the ketchup, vinegar, hot sauce, Worcestershire, sugar, and paprika to the bowl.
+Combine: Then I add the ketchup, vinegar, hot sauce, Worcestershire, sugar, and paprika to the bowl, layering in all that sweet, tangy flavor.

 whisking oil into a dressing